 During glacial periods, when the sea level was lower, most nearshore islands were connected to the mainland.
-When the sea rose to its present height about 6,000 years ago, it left isolated hills as islands.
-Today, their plants and animals generally resemble those of the nearby coast, but few islands remain in their original state.
+When the sea rose to its present height about 6,000 years ago, isolated hills became islands.
+Today, their plants and animals generally resemble those of the nearby coast, but few remain in their original state.
 Māori brought the kiore or Polynesian rat – a deadly threat to many native creatures – to mainland New Zealand and some of these islands.
 Europeans cleared the land and brought new plants and a host of predators.

 Unique plants and animals

 The more isolated islands still have some unique species.
-One of the world’s rarest trees grows on remote Great Island of the Three Kings group – a single specimen of Pennantia baylisiana.
+One of the world’s rarest trees grows on Great Island in the Three Kings group – a single specimen of Pennantia baylisiana.
 The Poor Knights Islands, with caves, sea arches and prolific marine life, were cited by marine explorer Jacques Cousteau as one of the world’s 10 best subtropical diving locations.

 Islands as refuges